 Vol. 33: The Adolescent Well-Visit

 In our first round of content we review youth engagement efforts and its value in public health practice, we find out how Oregon is leveraging existing infrastructure to improve adolescent well-care among student athletes,and the way Idaho is creating teen-friendly clinics.
-We've also included links to recent and upcoming webinars from other MCH organizations that address well-visit promotion to the post-Millenial generation, how to create effective youth advisory councils, and explore trends in health information-seeking by American Indian/Alaska Native teens.
+We've also included links to recent and upcoming webinars from other MCH organizations that discuss how to create effective youth advisory councils, and explore trends in health information-seeking by American Indian/Alaska Native teens.

-Our Adolescent Health Resources will be updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and a list of youth-driven health organizations and initiatives.
-(If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at firstname.lastname@example.org.)
+Our Adolescent Health Resources will be updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and a list of youth-driven health organizations and initiatives, and links to the latest research on gun violence and LGBTQ2S youth and mental health.
+(If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at email@example.com.)

 *What are the National Performance Measures (NPMs)?
 The Maternal and Child Health Bureau (MCHB) developed this set of metrics to monitor key health indicators in the populations of the 59 states and jurisdictions that receive Title V MCH Block Grant funds.
 These measures are just one part of a larger effort to support state-wide improvement activities.
 You can read more about the history of the NPMs and the MCH Block Grant in our Spring 2015 issue or on the MCHB website.